 For the second components of the project, which involves characterizing the visual environment of subjects, the student will be involved in analyzing the digital images and developing and/or testing out scripts.

-For the third aspect of the object, students will help with data collection and analysis.
+For other aspects of the project, students will help with data collection and analysis.

 Qualifications: Experience with programming and data logging from sensors is a plus.
 This project is suitable for a sophomore or junior student with a major in EECS or Bioengineering.

-Day-to-day supervisor for this project: Elise Harb, Staff Researcher
+Day-to-day supervisor for this project: Elise Harb; Karen Molina, Staff Researcher

 Hours: to be negotiated